 We welcome all spectators, friends and families to participate in our events.

-The course is very easy to follow by bicycle when the teams arrive on Utö North.
-These are available for rent in the harbour.
+The course is very easy to follow by bicycle and these are available for rent in the harbour.
 Make sure to ride safely as you are on open roads, even though they have little traffic.

 ÖtillÖ general race information